JaroslavHavrda/MBTI_SW_DEV/index.md

 Descriptions here are based on the book
 [Nejsou stejné by Šárka Miková](https://www.cbdb.cz/kniha-229778-nejsou-stejne).

+Each person has different mix of cognitive functions.
+You may have some cognitive functions well developed and some other neglected so much you can not really use them.

 ## Thinking

 You are using your thinking function whenever you process information or manipulate axioms.